 "That the Town of Long View, in Catawba County, is hereby incorporated by the name of Long View, and said town shall be subject to all the provisions of law now existing in reference to incorporated towns."

 According to original charter, Long View when dealing with the town name is two words.

 In the early 1980s the people of Long View wanted something to separate them from their Hickory neighbor.
-Through the town received mail with the Hickory address, the town had its own police and fire departments, as well as, a town hall and a board of alderman.
+Though the town received mail with the Hickory address, the town had its own police and fire departments, as well as, a town hall and a board of aldermen.
 To satisfy the need of a separate identity, the Town of Long View decided to adopt its own town seal.

 The first mayor to Long View was Daniel Morgan and the alderman consisted of John Carrier, Frank Lock, and Marvin Morgan.
 Mayors that followed were John D. Morgan, F. A. Lock, R. M. Barnhill and many others.